dsaul/DispatchPulse-CE/README.md

 * [Projects Scheduling, and Time](#projects-scheduling-and-time)—Time & Material Tracking, Project Notes, and more
 * [On-Call Responder](#on-call-responder)—On Call Technician Notifications (Phone Calls, E-Mail, SMS)

+For installation instructions and more information, [please check out our documentation page](https://dispatchpulse.readthedocs.io/en/latest/).

 This release is a open source version of Dispatch Pulse that anyone can use for their own use according to the [License](https://github.com/dsaul/DispatchPulse-CE/blob/master/LICENSE.txt).
 You may not resell this software as a managed or hosted service without opening up all associated code as well.